xzhang2016/tfagent/README.md

 Note
 =======================
-The master branch is using EKB XML as input format, while the dev branch is using JSON as input and output format.
-Enrichment is only at dev branch.
+The master was merged with dev branch and now it's using JSON as input and output format. (merged on Nov.
+1, 2019)